Last updated 18/12/2024

 The management of the business and the execution of the Group’s strategy are subject to a number of risks.
 The Company regularly reviews the principal risks that face the business and assesses appropriate responses to mitigate and, where possible, eliminate potential adverse impact.

 The Board formally reviews risk parameters of the Company in line with its publication of both Annual and Interim Financial Statements.
-However, it is constantly undertaking a review of risk and, as a mining company, has adopted and engendered a safety culture within the Company to ensure that personnel safety is considered above financial reward.
+However, it is constantly undertaking a review of risk and, as a mining company, has adopted and engendered a safety culture within the Company to ensure that personnel safety is considered as a priority.

 Further information on the Company’s Safety Committee and its policies are set out under Principle 9 below.

-Information in relation to the Key Risks and Uncertainties that are relevant to Strategic Minerals are set out in the Strategic Report of the 2017 Annual Report (starting on page 7).
+Information in relation to the Key Risks and Uncertainties that are relevant to Strategic Minerals are set out in the Strategic Report of the Annual Report.

 Principle 5: Maintaining the Board as a well-functioning, balanced team led by the chair